BDHU/bdhu.github.io/index.md

 One of the main objectives of my ongoing projects is to reason about suitable abstractions for multi-accelerator operating systems and provide insights in how to design modern operating systems for data centers to reduce data movement overhead.

 I obtained both MSc and BS in Computer Science at the [University of Texas at Austin](https://www.utexas.edu/), in May 2021, under the supervision of Prof. [Christopher Rossbach](https://www.cs.utexas.edu/~rossbach/).
-My research had focused on modernizing GPGPU benchmarking, as well as automate API forwarding to OS kernel space applications.
+My research had been focusing on modernizing GPGPU benchmarking, as well as automate API forwarding to OS kernel space applications.

 ---